rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 ~~~~~~~~~~~~~~~

 Virtual servers are combination of an IP and a port that distribute traffic
 among nodes in a pool.
-A virtual server can be associated with one or more
+You can associate a virtual server with one or more
 pools.

 Use the following operations to view and manage virtual servers configured in